RE5 Exam Northern Cape

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are important as they state the content of the exams, in that they seek to explain what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides draw up exactly where you can find the appropriate details in the legislation.
+The Preparation Guides are vital as they specify the material of the examinations, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides map out precisely where you can find the appropriate info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as explained.
-The questions must be connected to these knowledge requirements otherwise it may not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as described.
+The questions must be connected to these knowledge criteria otherwise it may not be included in the examination as an examination question.

-It is necessary to check out the real legislation.
-One can not anticipate to be checked on legislation without having actually read the legislation.
-By checking out the legislation you will get used to the definitions, terminology and the way in which the legislation is prepared.
-Please be encouraged that the same terms and approach is used in the examination questions.
-The questions should be technically right because the proper legal terms must be utilized at all times.
-Checking out the legislation will help you to translate the questions correctly.
+One can not anticipate to be evaluated on legislation without having read the legislation.
+By checking out the legislation you will get utilized to the definitions, terminology and the way in which the legislation is prepared.
+Checking out the legislation will assist you to analyze the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.